 This page outlines some key classification statistics from the past financial year.
 You can also download copies of official documents such as our Annual Reports and Statements of Intent.

-As a provider of an important public service, the Classification Office is accountable to the New Zealand public.
+The Classification Office is accountable to the New Zealand public as a provider of an important public service.
 The following corporate documents contain detailed information about our operation, performance, and outlook for the years ahead.

 A high level of transparency and engagement with the New Zealand public is essential to our work.
 Please contact us if you have any questions or concerns about the information and documents we have provided.